mikahero9/boycott_designs/README.md

 # Ready A4 Designs For Boycott

-You can printed them as stickers and share them with your friends.
+You can print them as stickers and share them with your friends.
+Feel free to pull request and add your own designs and/or translations in your own langauge.